novakov-alexey/novakov-alexey.github.io/content/adam-optimizer/index.md

 )
 ```

-We assume that any optimizer may bring its own state besied the usual weight and bias matrices, so we model
+We assume that any optimizer may bring its own state apart of the usual weight and bias matrices, so we model
 new property as trait and add implementation for Adam:

 ```scala